zzzprojects/learn-orm/tutorials/fsharp/mutable-lists.md

 | CopyTo                 | Copies the entire list to a compatible one-dimensional array, starting at the beginning of the target array. |
 | Equals                 | Determines whether the specified object is equal to the current object. |
 | Exists                 | Determines whether the list contains elements that match the conditions defined by the specified predicate. |
-| Find                   | Searches for an element that matches the conditions defined by the specified predicate, and returns the first occurrence within the entire list.
+| Find                   | Searches for an element that matches the conditions defined by the specified predicate and returns the entire list's first occurrence.
 | FindAll                | Retrieves all the elements that match the conditions defined by the specified predicate.
 | ForEach                | Performs the specified action on each element of the list. |
 | IndexOf                | Searches for the specified object and returns the zero-based index of the first occurrence within the entire list. |